noeca1021/A300/Instructions/AZ-300T01_Lab_Mod05_Implementing user-assigned managed identities for Azure resources.md

 ### Scenario

-Adatum Corporation wants to use manage identities to authenticate applications running in Azure VMs
+Adatum Corporation wants to use managed identities to authenticate applications running in Azure VMs

 ### Objectives